conduktor/conduktor-docs/docs/testing/getting-started/sign-up-to-conduktor-testing.md

 ![](<../assets/image (151).png>)

-When you have completed sign-up, select **Conduktor Testing** from the product selection screen.
+When you have completed sign-up, select **Conduktor Testing** from your Platform home screen.

 ![](<../assets/image (26).png>)